splitgraph/madatdata/README.md

 ## Publish

+**NOTE!** Make sure you've built the latest first with `yarn build` (which can technically be done after `yarn version-all`, but must be done before `yarn publish-all`.
+It's probably also smart to start with `yarn clean`)

 Running `yarn version-all` or `yarn publish-all` will run the corresponding `yarn version` or `yarn publish` command within each workspace where it is defined, in topological order.
 Therefore, to indicate a workspace is publishable, make sure the `package.json` includes `scripts.version` and `scripts.publish`.

-Create deferred patch changes (if necessary) in topological order:
+Create deferred patch (0.0.x) changes (if necessary) in topological order

+(NOTE: To update all versions immediately, change `-d` to `-i`, and then there is no need to do the next step of `apply`.
+This will also create an `undecided` deferred version file in `.yarn/versions` which you can safely delete by running `rm -rf .yarn/versions` (check the dir first, of course)):

 ```
 yarn version-all patch -d